 This makes it possible to create particularly opaque areas and certain finishes such as Braille or tactile symbols.
 In addition to the large amount of ink and the tool costs, however, the restriction to coarse grid is one of the disadvantages of screen printing.

-The big advantage lies, on the one hand, in the possibility of being able to access countless options for personalisation in the digital processing of the print image and, on the other hand, even the smallest print runs are affordable with this method.
+The big advantage lies in the possibility of being able to access countless options for personalisation in the digital processing of the print image, on the other hand, even the smallest print runs are affordable with this method.

 Thermal printing.
 In this method, the print image is transferred to a temperature-sensitive material with the assistance of a hot print head.
 This is passed over a roller onto the hot print heads – the operating mode is therefore more similar to the letter, since the printed image is not fixed as usual by the pressure.

-Overall, there are three different methods that fall under the term of thermal printing:
+Overall, there are three different methods that fall under the term thermal printing:

 Direct thermal printing requires a special thermo-sensitive paper.
 The printed image is created on it through its chemical composition, which leads to discoloration when exposed to heat.
 This means certain limitations: Colour printing is not possible in this way, also the durability is limited because of the heat and light sensitivity of the paper.
 Nevertheless, direct thermal printing is widespread, especially in the retail sector, where receipts are printed using this method.

 In thermal transfer printing, the heat does not act directly on the paper but rather a special colour ribbon of resin or wax is used.
 The print head then melts the material onto the substrate – which can be paper or plastic – where it dries in a short time for a long-lasting print image.